 2019 Focused on Disaster Recovery Program for those affected by Memorial Day Tornadoes and Targeted the Edgemont Neighborhood.

-2020 Rebuilding Together Dayton celebrating 25 years of repairing homes, revitalizing communities, and rebuilding lives for low-income Dayton Senior homeowners.
+2020 Rebuilding Together Dayton celebrated 25 years of repairing homes, revitalizing communities, and rebuilding lives for low-income Dayton Senior homeowners.
 We targeted Pineview, Edgemont, and Miami Chapel Neighborhoods.